Emerson "Snow White" Model 247 Radio (1939)

 Two Versions of Snow White

-Emerson produced two different versions of the Snow White radio, this one and a smaller version, model Q-236.
+Emerson produced two different versions of the Snow White radio, this one and a smaller version, model Q236.

 What Is Repwood?

-After finishing with the same colored lacquers used for the rest of the cabinet—or even brown paint—the repwood looked just like a wood carving, at a fraction of the cost.
+After finishing with the same colored lacquers used for the rest of the cabinet—or even brown paint—the repwood looked just like a wood carving at a fraction of the cost.

 Cabinet Restoration

-When I began stripping the wooden top and sides of the cabinet, I accidentally slopped some stripper onto the repwood face.
-I cleaned it up quickly, then noticed that the stripper didn't seem to damage the repwood at all.
-Encouraged, I applied a coat of stripper to the entire face, leaving it on for only a few minutes, then very gently removing it.
-The old finish came off easily.
+I had read reports about various types of repwood, stating that some were not very durable.
+This cabinet proved to be sturdy, however.
+When I began stripping the wooden top and sides of the cabinet, I accidentally dripped some stripper onto the repwood face.
+I cleaned it up quickly, and then I noticed that the stripper hadn't damaged the repwood at all.
+When I gently applied some more, the old finish came off easily:

 Not only was the original form intact, but stripping revealed details that were not evident before.